Emmanuelkimutai/alx-higher_level_programming/0x02-python-import_modules/README.md

-A program that prints the result of the addition of all arguments A program that prints all the names defined by the compiled module hidden_4.pcy A program that imports a variable from a file and prints its value
+A program that prints the result of the addition of all arguments A program that prints all the names defined by the compiled module hidden_4.pcy A program that imports a variable from a file and prints its value A program that imports all functions from a file and handles basic operations